 In 2017-18, May co-directed artistically with Anat Danieli the dance festival ‘March Hare’ in Kelim Choreographic Center Bat Yam.
 Since 2017, she has been curating her video screenings series ‘Cinemay - Choreographic Cinema’, presenting a full length video of a live performance followed by a live skype conversation with the invited artists.
 The series is hosted by the Center of Contemporary Art Tel Aviv, and has included artists such as: Eszter Salamon, Youness Atbane, Germaine Acogny and others.

-Next to her own artistic work, May assists fellow artists as a dramarturg, such as: Fabrice Mazliah, Hermann Heisig, Shira Eviatar, Elpida Orfanidou, Adi Boutrous and more.
+Next to her own artistic work, May assists fellow artists as a dramarturg, such as: Shira Eviatar, Fabrice Mazliah, Adi Boutrous, Hermann Heisig, Elpida Orfanidou, and others.

-She teaches theory and practice at: The Visual Theater School in Jerusalem, Jerusalem Academy of Music & Dance, K3 Hamburg, and more.
+She teaches at the School of Visual Theater School in Jerusalem, K3 Hamburg, Kelim Center Bat Yam and more.